-If it is decided that music therapy is the right clinical intervention, the child or adult is placed on the waiting list until an appropriate session time becomes available.
-In many instances there are session times available and music therapy sessions can commence in a matter of weeks.
+If it is decided that music therapy is the right clinical intervention, the child or adult is scheduled for sessions with a music therapist at a location and time of the week convenient for the family.
+In most instances, there are session times available and music therapy sessions can commence in a matter of weeks.

 Sessions are usually weekly and are 30 to 40 minutes in length.

-There is normally a six-session assessment period once music therapy begins.
+There is normally a six to eight session assessment period once music therapy begins.
 A Goals and Focus Areas plan is developed in consultation with the client, parent and caregivers and confirmed at the end of the assessment period.

 Most sessions are one-on-one, or in small groups, depending on the client's needs.

 - audio-visual recordings of most sessions.
 The therapist is then able to review sessions where necessary and view responses outside of the session.

 - notes taken at each session, to record progress